gsingers/rtfmbot/README.md

 answers are easily found on the web or in your knowledge base.

 Building out on the Slack Python Client and [ChatterBot](https://github.com/gunthercox/ChatterBot), this little bot also can dynamically pull in answers from the Open Source community via
-[SearchHub](http://searchhub.lucidworks.com).
+[SearchHub](http://searchhub.lucidworks.com) -- our community site built on [Lucidworks Fusion](http://lucidworks.com/products/fusion).
 It can also be extended to pull in other sources with a little work.

 # Getting Started